-At a time when the popular look on the web is one of simplicity, it’s tempting to apply the same ideas to email.
+At a time when one popular web design trend is simplicity, it’s tempting to apply the same minimalism to email.
 Less is more.
 The fewer prompts the better.
-But does this result in more click throughs, or are we simply indulging in form, over function?
+But does this result in more click throughs or are we simply prioritizing form over function?

-I started asking these questions after attending a talk on essentialism, or the disciplined pursuit of less, but better.
-Championed by Plato, Gandhi and Steve Jobs, it’s an idea loaded with promise and apparently, few downsides; the essentialist spends their time on meaningful projects, travels light and naturally, designs the most spartan of email campaigns.
+I started asking these questions after attending a talk on essentialism, or the disciplined pursuit of less but better.
+Championed by Plato, Gandhi, and Steve Jobs, it’s an idea loaded with promise and, allegedly, few downsides; the essentialist spends their time on meaningful projects, travels light, and designs the most spartan of email campaigns.

 A case for more

-Here are how click rates perform as the number of links increase in email campaigns:
+Here’s how the percentage of clicks perform as the number of links increase in email campaigns:

-For comparison, here are how click rates perform as unique URLs increase:
+For comparison, here’s how click rates perform as unique URLs increase:

 The other thing worth noting is the relationship between links and unsubscribes.
 Email campaigns with no links at all receive an unsubscribe rate of 0.45%, or roughly 55% more unsubscribes on average than those with 1 or more links.
 Unsubscribe links were excluded from our link total.